skienzmatishun/rippreport/content/p/for-the-record-mega-money/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Baldwin County economic planners squandered fifty million taxpayer dollars on a vacant industrial site that remains a total ghost town.
+Financial audits reveal how county commissioners keep dumping millions more into a failed property to protect their political allies.
+See how these reckless insiders wasted your hard-earned dollars for the record.
 ---
 The Ripp Report has been covering the Baldwin County Mega-Site since it was purchased.